-The compensation for the Named Executive Officers consists of three main components: base salary, annual bonus, and longterm incentives currently in the form of stock options and RSUs, with the exception of the CEO, who is not granted any longterm incentives.
+The compensation for the Named Executive Officers consists of three main components: base salary, annual bonus, and long-term incentives currently in the form of stock options, SARs and RSUs, with the exception of the CEO, who is not granted any long-term incentives.
 The CEO and CFO also benefit from the Corporation's group insurance plans.
-The Corporation also contributes up to 2% of the base salary of the CFO to the Corporation's Deferred Profit Sharing Plan.
+The Corporation also contributes up to 2% of the base salary of the CFO to the Corporation's Deferred Profit-Sharing Plan through which the Corporation shares a portion of the Corporation's profits with some or all of its employees.
 The terms and conditions of employment contracts of certain of the Named Executive Officers are described in the section entitled "Employment Agreements and Termination Benefits" below.